Longestboi/Longestboi.github.io/content/games/brick-breaker/index.md

 # Play It!

-I have the game up on my itch.io page [here](https://longestboi.itch.io/brick-breaker).
+{{< itch userName="longestboi" gameTitle="brick-breaker">}}

+The game and it's source is available on my [itch.io](https://longestboi.itch.io/brick-breaker) page.
 The game can even be played in-browser!
 It's not exactly representative of the game on the desktop, but it works well.